Should My Business Pay to Be Listed on Yellow Pages?

-The short answer is no, longer answer is really it depends on what you’re trying to accomplish.
-As far as SEO is concerned, your business does not need to pay to be listed on Yellow Pages.
+The answer is no. As far as SEO is concerned, your business DOES NOT need to pay to be listed on Yellow Pages.
 This is a question that comes up often when I talk to small businesses about their online marketing efforts.
 Majority of business owners receive phone calls from YP (Yellow Pages) representatives with offers of getting to top of category results.
 These are often misinterpreted as Google results, as opposed to Yellow Pages search categories.
 Before we get into more detail let’s go over a quick overview of YP and why they’re reaching out to small businesses.

 NOTE: this is in no way promoted by, or intended to bash Yellow Pages.
 Simply a point of view due to increasing amount of questions that come up regarding this topic.

 For those of you that may not remember (not sure how many readers wouldn’t) but Yellow Pages used to provide printed phone books.
 They were big, clunky books full of local numbers both business and personal.
 They offered advertising listings for businesses; you pay for the size, position and features of ad you wanted.
 With the phone book becoming outdated Yellow Pages has made a transition into the digital world.
 They’ve basically evolved into an online listing directory that you can find here: https://www.yellowpages.ca/ (they’ve also added sub-categories for dining, grocery, etc).

 With their business services they’ve basically become an online marketing agency of sorts.
 Catered for mainly small, local businesses, YP’s goal seems to be to become a digital marketing provider to get more visitors and calls going to local businesses who use their services.
 They offer a number of different options for businesses (which I will not get into, but you can go beyond just YP listings with their business services), as you can see by the screenshot below: